SannatKumar/auth_refresh_token/Backend/Readme.md

 After all the installation,

-Create an ormconfig.json file and write the database configuration to that file in json format.
+Create an app-data-source.ts file and write the database configuration to that file.

+Create a database connection in server.ts file.
+The code is under create database connection comment section.